bonfire-networks/website-blog/posts/dev_diary_lvn_3.md

 > **Note**: This entry may evolve over time as the LiveView Native team pushes improvements and releases major versions of the libraries.
 Please bear with us as we test and implement the main navigation patterns in our upcoming Bonfire native app!
 Also, this article reflects our current understanding of SwiftUI and LiveView Native; we would love to get feedback and improve any parts that are not accurate!

+*Thanks to the LiveView Native team for their feedback and support! 🔥*

 In our previous article, we experimented with building some simple UI components that we'll be using across the Bonfire app, and at the same time, we've developed some initial confidence in writing LiveView Native (LVN) code.

 Today, we'll go through the implementation of the main navigation patterns needed to traverse our app's sections and views.